skyhoshi/Eamon-CS/README.md

 Eamon CS requires .NET 4.5+ on Windows and Mono 4.6.2+ on Unix.
 All modern Windows platforms come with the latest .NET runtime installed, but for Unix you may have to do a manual Mono install depending on your distribution.

+Eamon CS Mobile currently runs on devices using Android 4.0 through 7.1.

 #### Installing

 There is no formal installer for Eamon CS.
 To obtain a copy of this repository (which contains a full set of binaries) you can either do a Git Clone using Visual Studio 2017 or, more simply, download a .zip file using the green Clone Or Download button above.
+(To obtain and install Eamon CS Mobile, take a look at the Wiki entry dated 20170613.)

 If you are on Windows and choose the second option, prior to unzipping the file, you should right click on it, select Properties and click the Unblock check box (or button) in the lower right corner of the form.
 Then click Apply and OK.
 This will improve the gameplay experience by eliminating security warning message boxes.